yifan-dadada/LGDLight/README.md

 # LGDLight
-The training files will be uploaded later after processing.
+The code to start training is uploaded after processing.